Northeast Northgate Way and 5th Avenue Northeast

 In November 1986, Canada's Campeau Corporation acquired the holdings of the Allied Stores holding company.
 Included in the transaction were five shopping malls; NORTHSHORE CENTER {Massachusetts}, BERGEN MALL {New Jersey}, COLUMBIA CENTER, TACOMA MALL and NORTHGATE CENTER {Washington State}.
 In December 1986, a joint venture was formed by Canada's Campeau Corporation and Ohio's Edward J. DeBartolo Corporation.

 Meanwhile, in 2018, the Simon Property Group announced plans to substantially reconfigure NORTHGATE MALL.
 Three existing department stores, and much of the mall, would be demolished, leaving sections of the "Urban Village Streetscape" and North and South Wings intact.
 Two existing parking structures were also left standing.
 J.C.
 Penney became the first anchor store to close.
 This transpired on May 3, 2019.
-Macy's (formerly The Bon Marche) went dark on July 21 of the same year, with Nordstrom being shuttered on August 9th.
+Macy's went dark on July 21 of the same year, with Nordstrom being shuttered on August 9th.

 NORTHGATE STATION, a new mixed-use facility, was created from remnants of the mall and new construction.
 The Kraken Community Iceplex, home venue for the Seattle Kraken National Hockey League franchise, was officially dedicated in September 2021.
 The 167-room Residence Inn by Marriott opened for business in the spring of 2025, with a 234-unit apartment complex being completed in 2026.